-Improved cost efficiency and patient flow enables enhanced clinical care
+Improved cost efficiency and patient flow at major NHS Trust

 A major NHS Trust wanted to realise its vision of ‘Best Care, Best People and Best Place’.
 The Trust sought to develop a sustainable approach to improving services and maximising value for money, driven by a philosophy that brings life to the Trust’s pledges to patients and employees.